nbauersfeld/sma/README.md

 * sample image collections where transfered to a cloud store or online folder to post train the models to identify the target molecules
 * interation steps where planed to improve models, app handling and mount construction
 * field tests where applied to test the first models, mount and mobile app handling
+* the on site data samples where fit with OLS models; statistical tests where applied

 **challenges**

 * the chassis construction has to be accurate to mount to a mobile of a special type without loss of measurement information
 * the fiber channel begin and end has to be plane enough to avoid shadowing or even fringing
 * the reagences has to be well prepared in a vessel and easy to handle on site
-* the machine learning model has to be appropriate to the evaluation case in the sample color space, easy to implement for on site analysis and embedded devices, fast to execute to give results, post trainable and transferable
+* the machine learning model (implemented by ZMeans; (Ng, A., 2012) and (Jan et. al., 1988)) has to be appropriate to the evaluation case in the sample color space, easy to implement for on site analysis and embedded devices, fast to execute to give results, post trainable and transferable
-* a model has to identifiy the target molecule/target working space
+* a 1st model has to identifiy the target working space
+* a 2nd model hast to predict the concentration of the target molecule
 * the mobile app has always be up to date and understandable in its one page design
 * the mobile app has pre-trained models to evaluate the the image samples and detect target molecules in an appropriate way just in time and on site (depends on the reagence behaviour)
 * the mobile app can restore all on site measurements to an online folder; if the mobile is online and in a special network area, data should be transfered over secure channels